Welcome to Somatic Movement Therapy

 ‘Movement is what we are, not something we do.’ — Emilie Conrad

-For me somatic movement, or a somatic yoga practice means we cultivate internal focus.
-We place deep attention on bodily sensations, breath, subtle, soft movements and stillness.
-Movements are gentle and intuitive, mindful, and adaptable to your needs in the moment.
+Somatic movement, or a somatic yoga practice means we cultivate internal focus and place deep attention on bodily sensations, breath, subtle, soft movements and stillness.

 We develop and notice states of self-regulation.
 We can notice and inquire into places of tension and holding in our body, allow them to release and relax, and develop the capacity to support emotional healing.